ojorgensen/Entropy-Masking-OOD/Ole_Readme.md

 1. Sometimes json files are mentioned, sometimes csv files.
 Which are actually used for saving the results of analysis experiments?

 2. Workout how to use / format the datasets, especially since we don't need a contrastive dataset for the encodings experiments.

+## How to train on GPUs

+Need to add lines that look like this to the end of the ~/.bashrc file:

+export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<CUDA_PATH>/lib64:<CUDNN_PATH>/lib64
+export PATH=$PATH:<CUDA_PATH>/bin

+This is because the CUDA libraries are not in the default path.
+If the training is not occurring on a GPU, should look at CUDA issues!